-Your child will be coming home with a splint (sometimes referred to as a removable cast).
+Your child will be coming home with a splint.
+This is sometimes called a removable cast.
 A splint helps your child’s body heal by holding his or her injured bones or joints in place.
 A damaged splint can prevent the injury from healing well.
 Take good care of your child’s splint.
 If the splint becomes damaged or loses its shape, it may need to be replaced.
 Here's what you need to know about home care.

 Your child has a broken ___________________ bone.
 This bone is located in the __________________.